Discoverer 2

-Discoverer 2 was an American optical reconnaissance satellite launched on 13 April 1959 at 21:18:39 GMT, the second of three test flights of the Corona KH-1 spy satellite series.
-Discoverer 2 was the first satellite to be stabilized in orbit in all three axes and to be maneuvered on command from the earth.
+Discoverer 2 was an American optical reconnaissance satellite launched on 13 April 1959 at 21:18:39 GMT, the second of three test flights of the CORONA KH-1 spy satellite series.
+Discoverer 2 was the first satellite to be stabilized in orbit in all three axes and to be maneuvered on command from the ground.
 Though it carried no film and thus conducted no surveillance, Discoverer 2 was both the first satellite equipped with a reentry capsule and the first to return a payload from orbit.
-A timing error caused the reentry capsule to land near the island of Spitsbergen, Norway, rather than Hawaii.
+A timing error caused the reentry capsule to land near the island of Spitzbergen, Norway, rather than Hawaii.
 A joint US-Norway recovery operation was mounted, but was unsuccessful, and there was fear that the capsule ended in the possession of the Soviet Union.
 Such claims have never been verified.
-The flight and loss of Discoverer 2 was the inspiration for the book and film Ice Station Zebra.
+The flight, loss, and search for Discoverer 2 were the inspiration for the book and film Ice Station Zebra.

 Background

-"Discoverer" was the civilian designation and cover for the Corona satellite photo-reconnaissance series of satellites managed by the Advanced Research Projects Agency of the Department of Defense and the U.S. Air Force.
+"Discoverer" was the civilian designation and cover for the CORONA satellite photo-reconnaissance series of satellites managed by the Defense Advanced Research Projects Agency (DARPA) of the Department of Defense and the United States Air Force.
 The primary goal of the satellites was to replace the U-2 spyplane in surveilling the Sino-Soviet Bloc, determining the disposition and speed of production of Soviet missiles and long-range bombers assess.
-The Corona program was also used to produce maps and charts for the Department of Defense and other US government mapping programs.
+The Corona program was also used to produce maps and charts for the Department of Defense and other United States government mapping programs.

-The first series of Corona satellites were the Keyhole 1 (KH-1) satellites based on the Agena-A upper stage, which not only offered housing but whose engine provided attitude control in orbit.
-The KH-1 payload included the C (for Corona) single, vertical-looking, panoramic camera that scanned back and forth, exposing its film at a right angle to the line of flight.
+The first series of CORONA satellites were the Keyhole 1 (KH-1) satellites, based on the Agena-A upper stage, which not only offered housing, but whose engine provided attitude control in orbit.
+The KH-1 payload included the C (for CORONA) single, vertical-looking, panoramic camera that scanned back and forth, exposing its film at a right angle to the line of flight.
 The camera, built by Fairchild Camera and Instrument with a f/5.0 aperture and 61 cm focal length, had a ground resolution of 12.9 m.
 Film was returned from orbit by a single General Electric Satellite Return Vehicle (SRV) constructed by General Electric.
 The SRV was equipped with an onboard small solid-fuel retro motor to deorbit at the end of the mission.
 Recovery of the capsule was done in mid-air by a specially equipped aircraft.

 Discoverer 2 was the second in a series of three camera-less test flights preceding operational KH-1 flights.
 Its immediate predecessor, Discoverer 1, which carried neither camera nor film capsule, was launched 28 February 1959 after a failed attempt on 21 January 1959.